guillermooo/sublime-undocs/source/customization/menus.rst

    must be contained in the item's caption.
    Mnemonics are case-sensitive.

 #.
-Menu items referencing
-   commands that cannot be found
+Menu that reference missing commands
    are disabled.

 #.
 Menu items can be hidden or disabled